pganeshGapps/gradient_descent/readme.md

 ```

-A more detailed description of this example can be found [here](https://spin.atomicobject.com/2014/06/24/gradient-descent-linear-regression/).
+A more detailed description of this example can be found in following references:

 ### References

 1.Refer [this](https://arxiv.org/abs/1609.04747) paper on overview of gradient descent optimization algorithms.

 2.CS231n [Course material](http://cs231n.github.io/neural-networks-3/) on gradient descent.

 3.Chapter 4 (Numerical optimization) and Chapter 8 (Optimization for Deep Learning models) of Deep Learning book.